DilyanaKom/web-app-template/README.md

 # web-app-template
-Steps to build a template for web application built with Node.js, Express, and MongoDB.
+Steps to build a web application with Node.js, Express, and MongoDB.

 ## Init project
 - [x] 'npm init'